LaboratorioDeGobierno/redinnovacion/README.md

 * `fab config.set:examplehost`: Manually specify host.
 * `fab config.set:examplehost,user`: Manually specify host and user.

+To Login to the admin for first time use the following user:

+User: admin@admin.com
+Pass: admin

+To login to the Django Admin use the following url:

+localhost:8000/admin

 # Acknowledgments

 Thanks to all the members who participated in this project.

 ##Laboratorio de Gobierno:
   * Germán Mondragón - Lead Project - gmondragon@lab.gob.cl
   * Valentina Arros - Public Innovation